jonathanfox5/gogadget/README.md

 **Options**:

-- `-i, --input-path PATH`: Path to the video or audio file to transcribe.
+- `-i, --input PATH`: Path to the video or audio file to transcribe.
 This can be either a specific video / audio file or a folder of files.
 - `-l, --language TEXT`: Language to use for processing.
 This should be a two letter language code, e.g. `en` (for English), `es` (for Spanish) or `it` (Italian).
 Run `gogadget list-languages` for a list of supported languages.
-- `-o, --output-directory PATH`: [Optional] Directory (aka folder) to save the files to.
+- `-o, --output PATH`: [Optional] Directory (aka folder) to save the files to.
 Defaults to the current working directory where the user is running the script from.
 - `-e, --excluded-words PATH`: [Optional] Spreadsheet containing words to exclude from the analysis (e.g. the most common words in a language, words already learned).
 Words should be in the first column of the spreadsheet but can be split across multiple sub-sheets within the file.
 - `-m, --lemma / -n, --no-lemma`: [Optional] Enable or disable lemmatisation.
 If supported for your language, this is generally recommended.
 - `-s, --stop-words / -p, --no-stop-words`: [Optional] If lemmatisation is enabled, you can include or exclude stop words.
 Stop words are short 'function' words such as 'the', 'that', 'which', etc.